 “Nobody wants to move their Christmas Tree”!
 That’s what I was told by the seasoned pros early in my Real Estate career.
 The problem is that many people find themselves having to sell during the holidays.
 The period of time from Thanksgiving to New Year’s Day is traditionally slow.
 The days are shorter, colder, darker and sometimes snowy.

 That’s the bad news.
 The good news is that the inventory levels are also at their lowest point of the year.
 If a buyer is looking this time of year, they are serious.
 So, if you have to sell during the winter months, here are 5 tips to make winter selling, more successful:

 - Shovel: Keep the driveway and sidewalks clear.
-Don't make potential buyers trudge through snow to get into the house.
-You don’t want them dragging snow in on their pants, shoes and socks either.
+Don’t make potential buyers trudge through the snow to get into the house.
+You don’t want them dragging snow in on their pants, shoes, and socks either.
 Buyers want to imagine what it would be like to live in your house, don’t remind them they’ll have to clear snow.